StevensCambranes/StevensCambranes/README.md

 * ✉️  You can contact me at [cambranesstevens@gmail.com](mailto:cambranesstevens@gmail.com)
 * 🧠  I'm learning more technologies
 * 🤝  I'm open to collaborating on Projects that make me a better Dev
-* ⚡  I'm a 3D Printer Lover, Music and Video Games
+* ⚡  I'm a 3D Printer, Music and Video Games Lover

 ### Skills